Frost/Nixon (film): Historical accuracy

 Writing for the conservative National Review, Fred Schwarz, who deemed the Frost/Nixon interviews "a notorious fizzle", commented that, the film "is an attempt to use history, assisted by plenty of dramatic license, to retrospectively turn a loss into a win.
 By all accounts, Frost/Nixon does a fine job of dramatizing the negotiations and preparation that led up to the interviews.
 And it’s hard to imagine Frank Langella, who plays a Brezhnev-looking Nixon, giving a bad performance.
 Still, the movie’s fundamental premise is just plain wrong."
 Though generally approving, critic Daniel Eagan notes that partisans on both sides have questioned the accuracy of the film's script.

 Caroline Cushing Graham, in a December 2008 interview, noted that her first trip with Frost was to the Muhammad Ali fight in Zaire, and that the two had been together for more than five years prior to when the film shows the two meeting.
 She remembered Frost as feeling that he did a pretty good job on every interview, whereas the film depicts him feeling he did a poor job with the first two interviews.
 She added that while the movie shows Frost driving, in fact they were always chauffeured because he was always making notes for the work he was doing.

-The film implies that Nixon and Frost were meeting for the first time in 1977 for these interviews, but in fact Frost had interviewed Nixon for U.S. network television in 1968 as part of a series of interviews of leading candidates in the Presidential election of that year.

 Diane Sawyer, portrayed in the film in her role as one of Nixon's researchers, said in December 2008 that, "Jack Brennan is portrayed as a stern military guy," citing both the play and what she'd heard about the film version.
 "And he’s the funniest guy you ever met in your life, an irreverent, wonderful guy.
 So there you go.
 It's the movies."

-An early scene in the film set on the southern shore of Sydney Harbour in 1974, with the Sydney Opera House as a backdrop, shows buildings adjacent to the iconic structure which did not exist until 1998.